fahmisaad/Angular-Form/README.md

 # Angular Form
 This is an angular project to display a simple form.i have implement validators for each fields

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Development server